info-manuel/info-manuel.io/_posts/2025-05-01-necklace-design.markdown

 * Coin dimensions: Diameter 27mm, thickness 2.1 mm.

-After learning some [FreeCad](https://www.freecad.org), I create the models of both parts as shown below:
+After learning [FreeCad](https://www.freecad.org), I modeled both parts as shown below:

 ![3d_part1](/assets/images/3d_part1.png)
 ![3d_part1](/assets/images/3d_part2.png)

-You will notice two main differences against the original design:
+You will notice two key differences against the original design:

-1. The pin in the first piece that inserts into the groove of the second is not centered, but it extends to the edges
+1. The pin on the first piece, which fits into the groove of the second, is not centered but xtends to the edges.
-2. There are no holes
+2. There are no holes.

-Both are driven by ease of casting reasons, it is easier to create an object like this and then file the excess or drill than to create a mold with that small and difficult geometry.
+These changes simplify casting.
+It’s easier to create a solid object and later file excess material or drill holes than to cast a mold with complex, small geometries.

-**Simplify the Z axis geometry in the mold to improve the chances of success!**
+**Recommendation: Simplify the Z-axis geometry in the mold to increase the likelihood of a successful cast!.**

 ....
-Lets see how the 3d prints turns out (it will continue..) ....
+Lets see how the 3d prints turns out (it will continue..) ...